tferdous17/flux/README.md

 ## 1. Cluster Architecture
 A cluster is thin layer that groups of Brokers together, and in a way serves as a single point of entry to a set of Brokers.

-In flux, we initialize a cluster programatically via a bootstrap function that takes in a set of server addresses as a paramater (ex: `"localhost:50051, localhost:50052, ..."`) and creates a `Broker` instance hosted on the given addresses.
+In flux, we initialize a cluster programatically via a bootstrap function that takes in a set of server addresses as a paramater (ex: `"localhost:50051, localhost:50052, ..."`) and creates a new `Broker` instance per given address.
 By default, our system picks the first address given to us and designates the corresponding Broker hosted on that address as the active `Controller` for the cluster (more detail later).

 Starting the cluster is separate from bootstrapping it--which we also do programatically.
 Upon starting a cluster, we first fire up the Controller node and then have all the other brokers in this cluster asynchronously register themselves with the controller via network requests and initialize their metadata as necessary.
 Broker registration (and decomissioning) is necessary as this is how the controller can track the active brokers its responsible for within a cluster and can perform certain actions such as metadata propagation more easily.